felleg/felleg.gitlab.io-backup/content/posts/20240204-highscores-at-the-office.md

 {{< figure src="/img/center-computing-history.jpg" position="center" caption="A crowd at the Centre for Computing History's arcade" >}}

-(can I have a picture of a crows at our office?)
+(can I have a picture of a crowd at our office?)

 {{< figure src="/img/spin-the-wheel.png" position="center" caption="We spin the wheel every month to determine which game we'll play (should I like to my repo?)" >}}